Xujit/backend/README.md

 # talency

-This application was generated using JHipster 6.10.5 and JHipster Quarkus 1.1.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.10.5](https://www.jhipster.tech/documentation-archive/v6.10.5).
+This application was generated using Talency 6.10.5 and Talency Quarkus 1.1.1, you can find documentation and help at [https://www.Talency.tech/documentation-archive/v6.10.5](https://www.Talency.tech/documentation-archive/v6.10.5).

 ## Development